 7. Bring a change of clothes.

 You need to bring a change of clothes because when you finish the race, you will quickly get sweaty.
-Depending on where the race is taking place, it’s recommended that you pack a pairs of shorts and T-shirts
+Depending on where the race is taking place, it’s recommended that you pack a pair of shorts and T-shirts

 8. Make sure to hydrate and eat some food

 You wouldn’t want to finish your marathon in an overheated state, so make sure that you keep hydrated throughout the process.
 Water is always your best bet for staying hydrated throughout the race.
-Try to drink some sips of water at every water points along the routes.
+Try to drink some sips of water at every water point along the routes.
 The marathon is a long process that can cause the body to burn energy faster than usual.
 So, make sure that you eat a good breakfast at least 2 to 3 hours before the race morning, and proper lunch post-race

 9. Check your gear